 Why would you go to Las Vegas with kids when it’s better known as sin city?
 Well outside of the strip regular people live in Las Vegas and many of them have kids so yes you can plan a Las Vegas family vacation.
-Here’s how to spend 3 days in Las Vegas with toddlers or older kids too!
+Here’s how to spend 3 days in Las Vegas with a toddler or older kids too!

 I had just quit my job and had two weeks (unpaid) before starting my new job and I wanted to take advantage of this spontaneous time off .
 Where we went didn’t matter but it needed to be affordable but I couldn’t find any posted flights deals for the upcoming week.
 I turned to Skyscanner to find the cheapest flights from my home airport in the next two weeks.
 If you have a specific destination in mind but are flexible on the dates you can also search Skyscanner for the cheapest time to go to that destination.
 I was able to find tickets from Miami for under $200 4th of July weekend.
 They have a free app I use often, download it here.